PROJECT OVERVIEW

 Vision

-A platform where business owners confidently serve their clients by effortlessly collaborating with their teams and gain insights to grow their business.
+A platform where business owners confidently serve their clients by collaborating easily with their teams and gaining insights to grow their business.

 Goal